-It is believed that the origins of this phrase are rooted in hunting.
-Dogs are sometimes used during hunting because of their strong sense of smell, their ability to chase and track other creatures, and they add a bit of extra security for the hunter.
+The origin of this phrase is believed to be rooted in dogs and hunting.
+Dogs are sometimes used during hunting because of their strong sense of smell, their ability to chase and track other animals, and they add a bit of extra security for the hunter.

-There will be times during a hunt where the dog chases a fleeing animal up a tree, but because dogs are not good climbers, they remain on the ground and bark instead.
-The barking indicates to the hunter where the fleeing animal is located.
-However, the will occasionally make a mistake and choose the wrong tree.
-Why?
-Well, there are a number of different factors.
-Perhaps the dog was unable to keep pace with the hunted animal during the chase, or maybe it got distracted along the way by something.
-Whatever the case, when the dog fails to pick the right tree, they are literally, 'barking up the wrong the tree.'
+Well, a dog can make a mistake and choose the wrong tree.
+How would the dog get it wrong?
+Well, there are a number of factors that could have led to the mistake.
+Perhaps the dog was unable to keep pace with the fleeing animal during the chase, or maybe it got distracted along the way by something.
+Whatever the case, if a dog fails to pick the right tree, well, then they are literally 'barking up the wrong the tree.'

-This expression goes back to at least the early 19th century, where this idiom is already being used in a figurative sense.
+This expression goes back to at least the earlyish 19th century, where the idiom is already being used in a figurative sense.
 For example, the Knickerbocker Magazine from 1836 reads:

 "You've been barking up the wrong tree, cried the Ohioan."